Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

-The stories of who she is and how she came to be—vary slightly, as do the accounts of her sightings.
-From as simple as vapory mists shaped like translucent human figures, to the more solid and life-like forms.
+The stories of who she is and how she came to be—vary slightly, as do the accounts of her sightings, from as simple as vapory mists shaped like translucent human figures to the more solid and life-like forms.

 Dressed in a long white gown, she mostly haunts rural areas, creepy dark streets, deserted old houses (also castles in foreign versions), school buildings, and other establishments.

 According to the Nuttall Encyclopædia, these spirits were regarded as the ghosts of deceased ancestors.
-In a popular medieval legend, a White Lady is fabled to appear by day as well as by night as an omen of death, and appear within photos just before or after someone dies.
+In a popular medieval legend, a White Lady is fabled to appear by day as well as by night as an omen of death and appear within photos just before or after someone dies.

 The Lady of Loakan

-Baguio City is known as "the Summer Capital of the Philippines" due to its cold climate all year round but it's also home to many urban legends and ghostly sightings.
+Baguio City is known as "the Summer Capital of the Philippines" due to its cold climate all year round, but it's also home to many urban legends and ghostly sightings.
 One of which is the more popular White Lady characters in the country.

 There once stood an allegedly enchanted acacia (while others say pine) tree about two meters in diameter, smacked right in the middle of Loakan road—a 6.2-kilometer major highway surrounded by thick fogs and dense vegetation on both sides, which connects the Military Circle to the Airport area, and Kennon Road.

 The tree occupied a large portion of the proposed road when the plans were first laid out back in the 1950s and explains why that particular section in front of Hotel Veneràcion seems to be a lane wider than the rest.
-But all efforts to bulldoze it only resulted in tragic accidents, serious illnesses, and even death to those who were involved.
+But all efforts to bulldoze it only resulted in tragic accidents, serious illnesses, and even death for those who were involved.

-Local elders claim that the mysterious woman was actually a strange beautiful girl of Ibaloi descent, with unusually bright blue eyes.
+Local elders claim that the mysterious woman was actually a strange, beautiful girl of Ibaloi descent with unusually bright blue eyes.
 For this reason, she was perceived negatively by the rest of her people.
 (The Ibaloi is an indigenous tribe inhabiting the Benguet mountain province, where Baguio City is located.)
-They say she was raped by unnamed assailants along the stretch of what is now Loakan, and afterward put to shame and coerced by her own family members into committing suicide by hanging herself, sometime in the late 1890s.
+They say she was raped by unnamed assailants along the stretch of what is now Loakan and afterward put to shame and coerced by her own family members into committing suicide by hanging herself sometime in the late 1890s.

 If the stories are to be believed, it's quite possible that she suffered from a known product of a mutation that limits the production of melanin in the iris called Waardenburg syndrome, which sometimes causes hearing problems.
 A little girl from Sarangani province who had the same condition made headlines in 2019.